-Information panels provide additional context on videos across YouTube.
-You’ll see different types of contextual info from third-party sources, like links to fact check results in Search.
-We give you this context to help you make your own decisions about videos you watch on the platform.
+Information panels provide more context on videos across YouTube.
+You’ll see different types of info from third-party sources, like links to fact check in search results.
+We give you this context to help you make your own informed decisions about videos you watch on YouTube.

 What fact checks look like on YouTube